jarradbattaglia/SE577-SoftwareArch/deliverable_2/choosing-game-state-database.md

 # Rationale

-There were a few choices that we considered for our database and that was whether we should go with a NoSQL database or SQL database and whether we should go with their vendor given options.
+There were a few choices that we considered for our database and that was whether we should go with a NoSQL database or SQL database.
 They both offer their own issues and advantages.

 First we looked at NoSQL databases such as MongoDB and DynamoDB (one being cloud provider specific), their main advantages being their document based models (JSON) and high scalability, with options for strong or eventually consistent data options.
 Also the document model would allow us to change information much more freely, without needing to edit table models like in SQL, but needing to build relational information into data model could lead to messy collections and issues in data.
 Also an issue around consistency is that it is an option and write speeds are affected the more consistency is required of the data.
-DynamoDB in contrast to MongoDB is run as an AWS service and offers built in scalability and management, but at a cost and vendor lock in, while MongoDB is offered as an option to deploy, but requires more management of its resources.
+DynamoDB in contrast to MongoDB is run only as an AWS service and offers built in scalability and management, but at a cost and vendor lock in, while MongoDB is offered as an option to deploy, but requires more management of its resources.

 Next we looked at relational databases such as MySQL, PostgresSQL, and Amazon Aurora.
-Relational databases use SQL, are ACID compliant, and consistent when data is written to them, but their restriction is based on their data model being much more strict and potential issues around unstructured data, but performance is usually better than their NoSQL counterparts.
-Options like Amazon Aurora, like DynamoDB, offer built in management of resources, but for a large cost.
+Relational databases use SQL, are ACID compliant, and consistent when data is written to them, but their restriction is based on their data model being much more strict and potential issues around unstructured data, but performance is usually better than their NoSQL counterparts when trying to relate data together.
+Options like Amazon Aurora, like DynamoDB, offer built in management of resources, but for a larger cost.
 Options like MySQl or Postgres require more management and documentation knowledge (though AWS options are available).
 Historically MySQL was seen as more scalable as PostgreSQL, but in recent years postgres has added more features around JSON integration and replication/scalability, while being known as more performant.

+Also data integrity, for SQL databases things like constraints and primary/foreign keys allow for data to be kept intact easily, while because of the nature of NoSQL DBs (mainly JSON documents), the service writing to the DB needs to be generally more aware of updating and deleting data.

 # Status